Four states of matter

 The solid state of matter has a definite volume and shape.
 Therefore, component particles like atoms, ions, or molecules are closed together and arranged in a fixed place.
 In solid state of matter, the forces of attraction between the atoms, ions, or molecules are much greater than the thermal energy.
 The position of the molecules remains fixed in the solid state.
 The molecules in the solid state do not possess any translational energy.
 They have only vibrational energy.
 Therefore, they can vibrate about their mean position.
 That is why solids differ from liquid and gases in respect of size, shape, and volume.
 It changes to liquid by the addition of heat energy.

 The liquid state of matter

-If the forces of attraction are greater than the thermal energy, we have matter in the liquid state.
-The liquid molecule has kinetic energy but they cannot go very far due to larger forces of attraction amongst them.
+Matter in the liquid state has a fixed volume but it contains variable shapes.
+Therefore, liquid can adapt the shape of the container where it can be placed.
+In a liquid state, the forces of attraction are greater than the thermal energy.
+The liquid molecule has kinetic energy but it cannot go very far due to larger forces of attraction amongst them.
 Due to this fact, liquid has a definite volume, but that does not have a definite shape.
 They take the shape of the vessel in which they are placed.

 In general, the liquid state is more denser and less compressible than gases.
 On cooling a gas changes into the liquid state and further cooling, the liquid freezes into the solid states.
-Therefore, the liquid state is the intermediate between gaseous and solid states of matter.
+Therefore, the liquid state is the intermediate between the gaseous and solid states of matter.
 In fact, a liquid has some of the properties of solid and gas.

-Plasma state of matter
+Plasma states of matter

-Plasma is one of the four fundamental states of matter like solid, liquid, and gases.
-Like gases, plasma state has no fixed shape and volume and less dense than liquid or solid-state.
-It has gaseous, ions, molecules, or atoms which contain positive or negatively charged particles.
+A plasma state is one of the four fundamental states of matter like solid, liquid, and gases.
+Like gases, plasma state has no fixed shape and volume and is less dense than liquid or solid-state.
+It has gaseous ions, molecules, or atoms that contain positive or negatively charged particles.